maryambabaei/hybrid-FEM-LSSVR/Profiling.md

 ### Conclusion on Dual Version Improvements
 The dual version received comprehensive optimizations (vectorization, better initialization, adaptive settings, robustness improvements) but remains **290x slower** than direct linear algebra.
 This demonstrates that **algorithm selection is more critical than implementation optimization** for numerical PDE solving.

+### Final Assessment: Parallelization Not Beneficial
+- **Attempted**: ThreadPoolExecutor for element-level parallelism
+- **Result**: 40% performance degradation due to threading overhead
+- **Reason**: Individual elements solve too quickly (~0.0005s) for parallel benefits to outweigh overhead
+- **Conclusion**: Sequential processing is optimal for current problem sizes; parallelization would only help for much larger problems or slower per-element computations